Thresholded Lasso Bandit: Conclusion

 \section{Conclusion}

 In this paper, we studied the high-dimensional contextual linear bandit problem with sparsity.
-We devised TH LASSO bandit, a simple algorithm that applies a LASSO procedure with thresholding to estimate the support of the unknown parameter.
+We devised TH Lasso bandit, a simple algorithm that applies a Lasso procedure with thresholding to estimate the support of the unknown parameter.
 We established finite-time regret upper bounds under various assumptions, and in particular with and without the margin condition.
 These bounds exhibit a better regret scaling than those derived for previous algorithms.
-We also numerically compared TH LASSO bandit to previous algorithms in a variety of settings, and showed that it outperformed other algorithms in these settings.
+We also numerically compared TH Lasso bandit to previous algorithms in a variety of settings, and showed that it outperformed other algorithms in these settings.

 In future work, it would be interesting to consider scenarios where the assumptions made in this paper may not hold.
-In particular, it is worth investigating the case where the sparse covariate diversity condition (Assumption 3) is not satisfied.
+In particular, it is worth investigating the case where the relaxed symmetry condition (Assumption~\ref{asm:relax_sym}) is not satisfied.
 In this case, being greedy in the successive arm selections may not work.
 It is intriguing to know whether devising an algorithm without forced uniform exploration and with reasonable regret guarantees is possible.